isomerpages/moe-tampinespri/index.md

           date: 25 March 2025
           announcement: Dear Parents, Please refer to the link below for the April memo to parents.
           link_text: Click here for more...
           link_url: /for-parents/letters-to-parents-2025/
+        - title: General Elections 2025 and Home-Based Learning
+          date: 22 April 2025
+          announcement: Dear Parents,  Please refer to the memo regarding the General Elections 2025 and Home-Based Learning arrangement.
+Thank you.
+          link_text: Click here for more...
+          link_url: /for-parents/letters-to-parents-2025/
   - textcards: